steux/cc2600/README.md

 16-bits arithmetics is supported, BUT beware to use only simple expressions (like a simple addition, or `+=`, not multiple additions on the same line of code), since carry propagation is not ensured (maybe will it be in the future).
 In particular 16-bits operations are not supported in comparisons.
 Use `short` to declare a 16-bits variable. `char *` are also 16-bits variables, since address space on 6502 is 16-bits wide.

-In order to convert from 16-bits to 8-bits, use the `>> 8` special operation to get the higher byte of a `short`, and nothing for the lower byte.
+In order to convert from 16-bits to 8-bits, use the `>> 8` special operation to get the higher byte of a `short`, and use nothing to get the lower byte.

 ### Optimizations